Where are they now? The Man Utd XI on Wayne Rooney’s debut v Fenerbahce

 He was similarly prolific at Real Madrid, but injuries curtailed his latter years in the Spanish capital, later retiring after representing Hamburg and Malaga.
 He’s now a coach, working as PSV’s Under-19s manager.

-It’s fair to say he lived up to the hype of scoring three goals on his debut, becoming the club’s all-time top goalscorer with 253 goals and an honours list that includes five league titles, the FA Cup, the Champions League, three League Cups and the Europa League.
+It’s fair to say he lived up to the hype of scoring three goals on his debut, becoming the club’s all-time top goalscorer with 253 goals and winning five league titles, the FA Cup, the Champions League, three League Cups and the Europa League.

-After a half-decent return to Everton, he spent a couple of seasons in MLS with DC United and is now scrapping in the Championship’s midtable and learning his trade as a coach alongside Phillip Cocu at Derby County.
+After a half-decent return to Everton, he spent a couple of seasons in MLS with DC United and is now scrapping in the Championship at Derby County.